Oluwarinumi1/Coffee-sales-analysis/README.md

 - Microsoft Excel: Remove Duplicates, Filter, Sort, Find & Replace, Text-to-Columns.
 - Power Query: Data transformation, data type conversion, handling missing values, and creating
 ## Analysis and Visualization
+### Analysis
-Jerome Ltd. generated a total revenue of ₦115.432K.
+- Jerome Ltd. generated a total revenue of ₦115.432K.
-The business served approximately 1,000 customers.
+- The business served approximately 1,000 customers.
-A total of 3,636 transactions were recorded.
+- A total of 3,636 transactions were recorded.
-Americano is the most purchased coffee type.
+- Americano is the most purchased coffee type.
-Latte is the second most popular coffee product.
+- Latte is the second most popular coffee product.
-Espresso has the lowest sales and purchase frequency.
+- Espresso has the lowest sales and purchase frequency.
-Most customers prefer paying with cards rather than cash.
+- Most customers prefer paying with cards rather than cash.
-The highest number of transactions occurs during the night period.
+- The highest number of transactions occurs during the night period.
-Monthly sales were highest at the beginning of the year and gradually declined over subsequent months.
+- Monthly sales were highest at the beginning of the year and gradually declined over subsequent months.
-Americano contributes the largest share of coffee sales revenue.
+- Americano contributes the largest share of coffee sales revenue.
 ### Visualization
 - KPI Cards - display Revenue, Customers, Transactions, Average Price, Highest Price, and Lowest Price.
 - Sales Distribution Bar Chart - compares total sales across coffee types.